GXboy12345/autosort-scripts/README.md

 ## How It Works

-1. The script detects your Desktop directory (supports multiple locales)
+1. The script prompts you to choose between Desktop organization or custom folder selection
+2. If you choose custom folder, a folder selection dialog opens to let you pick any directory
-2. Loads the configuration from `autosort_config.json` (creates default if not exists)
+3. Loads the configuration from `autosort_config.json` (creates default if not exists)
-3. Creates an `Autosort` folder on your Desktop
+4. Creates an `Autosort` folder in the selected directory
-4. Scans all files on your Desktop (excluding those in `.sortignore`)
+5. Scans all files in the selected directory (excluding those in `.sortignore`)
-5. Categorizes each file based on its extension using the configuration
+6. Categorizes each file based on its extension using the configuration
-6. Moves files to appropriate subfolders within `Autosort`
+7. Moves files to appropriate subfolders within `Autosort`
-7. Handles naming conflicts by appending numbers or timestamps
+8. Handles naming conflicts by appending numbers or timestamps

 ## Safety Features